mxgmn/WaveFunctionCollapse/README.md

 * [Max Aller](https://github.com/nanodeath) is making a Kotlin (JVM) library, [Kollapse](https://gitlab.com/nanodeath/kollapse).
 * [Kevin Chapelier](https://github.com/kchapelier) is making a [JavaScript port](http://www.kchapelier.com/wfc-example/overlapping-model.html).

+## How to build
+WFC is a console application that depends only on the standard library.
+Build instructions from the community for various platforms can be found in the [relevant issue](https://github.com/mxgmn/WaveFunctionCollapse/issues/3).
+Casey Marshall made a [pull request](https://github.com/mxgmn/WaveFunctionCollapse/pull/18) that makes using the program with the command line more convenient and includes snap packaging.

 ## Credits
 Some samples are taken from the games Ultima IV and [Dungeon Crawl](https://github.com/crawl/crawl).
 Circles tileset is taken from [Mario Klingemann](https://twitter.com/quasimondo/status/778196128957403136).
 Idea of generating integrated circuits was suggested to me by [Moonasaur](https://twitter.com/Moonasaur/status/759890746350731264) and their style was taken from Zachtronics' [Ruckingenur II](http://www.zachtronics.com/ruckingenur-ii/).
 Summer tileset was made by Hermann Hillmann.
 Voxel models were rendered in [MagicaVoxel](http://ephtracy.github.io/).